slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *'You are given the gift of life in order to discover what your gift «in» life is.
 You will complete your mission when you figure out what your mission is.
 This is not a paradox.
 This is the way.' -- Kevin Kelly*
+> *'In the middle of difficulty lies opportunity' -- Albert Einstein*

 - (kk) Following your bliss is a recipe for paralysis if you don’t know what you are passionate about.
 A better motto for most youth is “master something, anything”.
 Through mastery of one thing, you can drift towards extensions of that mastery that bring you more joy, and eventually discover where your bliss is.